 "An employee was attempting to clean the fryer in the back of the restaurant when it ignited," said Tonia Burford, the county's Food Safety Supervisor.
-"He extinguished the fire and they called the Copley Township Fire Department "(the township jointly operates a station with Bath Township in the Montrose business district).
+"He extinguished the fire and they called the Copley Township Fire Department "(the township jointly operates a with Bath Township in the Montrose business district).

 Burford said the restaurant kitchen was cleaned and she gave the OK to resume frying by 6 p.m. yesterday.
 The restaurant continued to operate throughout the incident.
 Food in the kitchen was thrown out.
 "They have a unique situation," Burford said.
 "Because it's a buffet, the food in front of the restaurant was fine."

 According to Burford, the restaurant has a good record of cleanliness and passed its regular inspection in April.
 "This was just an accident," she said.
 "Fryers are just tinder boxes.
 That's the nature of them."